fpvandoorn/sard/README.md

 That said, help is very welcome!
 Feel free to make a PR filling in some sorry, or working towards the proof of the "hard" case.

 **File organisation**
-- `MeasureZero.lean` contains the definition of measure zero subsets of a manifold: not reworked yet
+- `MeasureZero.lean` contains the definition of measure zero subsets of a manifold (not reworked yet) and shows a $\sigma$-compact measure zero set is meagre.
 - `Meagre.lean` holds results about nowhere dense and meagre sets.
 (PRed to mathlib.)
 - `LocallyLipschitz.lean` defines locally Lipschitz functions.
 Not PRed yet.
 - `LocallyLipschitzMeasureZero.lean` shows that locally Lipschitz functions preserve measure zero sets.
 Not PRed yet; a few sorries remain.
+- `SigmaCompact.lean` contains $\sigma$-compact sets and their basic properties
 - `Stuff.lean` contains all other results: statement of Sard and intermediate steps.
 - `ObsoleteHelpers.lean` contains results I didn't need; perhaps one or two lemmas are useful for mathlib.